Losing My Life: Promotion and release

-Composition and lyric
+Composition and lyrics

 "Losing My Life" is the continuation of "Losing My Mind", Ronnie Radke spoke about the lyrics of the song: "It be constant judgments from our peers, not being good enough, to not knowing who to trust, I’ve come to the realization that we are all the same at our core.
 Yet, ironically, we project our fears in the form of hate onto each other".
 Radke said: "Bouncing between dimensions, as the video portrays, there are two of me that are polar opposites of each other: one trying to prove to the world he is good enough, and the other trying to stop him from it.
 He ultimately kills his 'reflection' — the mirrored entity negating his progress by inter-dimensional time travel— only to find that the other version of 'him' he kills comes back to life, regenerating the feelings again.
 It's my analogy of the cyclical battle we all face on a day to day basis.
 However, this underlying message can be translated in many different ways.
 It's all in the eyes and ears of the beholder."
 Ronnie Radke's rap influences are reflected in this song.
 Like the previous single, this song continues the rap era in the band but this time with choruses and heavier riffs, including a bridge in the song accompanied by a breakdown that marks the return of the metalcore style and gutturals to the band.